ycagdass/Hotel-Management-System/README.md

 This project is a desktop application developed using C# Windows Forms for managing daily operations of hotel businesses.
 It works integrated with SQL Server database.

+**⚠️ Note: This project is currently in alpha stage and under active development.**

 ## ✨ Current Features

 ### 🔐 Security